giorgiouboldi/sp_2026_data/README.md

 - **Foursquare Studio:** open the amenities dataset → "⋮ More options" → **Spatial Join**.
 Target = a `geo-data/` boundary layer, Join dataset = the amenities points, choose an aggregation (Count, Sum, Mean, Median, ...).

 ## Sources

-Everything here traces back to a specific source — nothing is estimated or invented.
-Exact file names and data-quality caveats (small-cell imputation, income suppressed for small IRIS, etc.) are documented in each folder's own README; this is the list of providers.

 - **Mobility** ([`mobility/`](mobility/)) — provided directly for this project.
 The underlying home/work pairing traces to INSEE's census commuting survey: [Mobilités professionnelles : déplacements domicile-lieu de travail](https://www.insee.fr/fr/statistiques/8201899).
 The travel-time computation itself isn't a published dataset — it was pre-computed upstream and isn't traceable further from what's in this repository. `km_pa` (professional km driven) was computed the same way, from the same underlying commuting data.
 - **Commune boundaries & population** ([`geo-data/larochelle_communes_boundary.geojson`](geo-data/larochelle_communes_boundary.geojson), [`population/larochelle_communes_population.csv`](population/larochelle_communes_population.csv)) — [Géoplateforme17](https://www.geoplateforme17.fr), the Charente-Maritime departmental GIS platform (run by Soluris on behalf of the Conseil Départemental), accessed via QGIS rather than a direct file download.